8 things the Samsung Bixby smart speaker needs to leapfrog Apple HomePod

 6. Make it cheaper, but not by much

 Samsung says it wants to avoid the low end of the market.
-They may be referring to the $49 Amazon Echo Dot, or the $159 Echo Plus.
-But either way there is a big gap before Samsung knocks on the door of the $349 HomePod.
-Samsung could produce a premium Bixby speaker and make it appear good value at $299, twice as much as the tier below yet still comfortably undercutting the HomePod.
+They may refer to the $49 Amazon Echo Dot, or the $159 Echo Plus.
+Either way, there is a big gap before Samsung knocks on the door of the $349 HomePod.
+Samsung could produce a premium Bixby speaker and make it appear good value at $299, twice as much as the tier below, yet still comfortably undercutting the HomePod.

 7. Make adding and setting up smart home devices as simple as possible

-We haven't seen much of the new SmartThings app just yet, but we already know Samsung has placed emphasis on its simplified interface.
-Where even the Amazon Alexa and Google Home apps make adding smart home products a multi-step and sometimes complicated affair, Samsung looks determined to simplify the smart home.
+We haven't seen much of the new SmartThings app just yet, but we already know Samsung has emphasized its simplified interface.
+Even though the Amazon Alexa and Google Home apps make adding smart home products a multi-step and sometimes complicated, Samsung looks determined to simplify the smart home.

 Samsung said this month it wants to "remove the complicated steps that are often required to complete everyday tasks and chores."

-Apple makes adding new devices to the Home app simple — just take a photo of a barcode on the box.
+Apple makes adding new devices to the Home app simple — photographing a barcode on the box.
 But controlling them isn't as straightforward as it should be.
 Samsung could fix this with SmartThings.

 8. Add as many connection options — wired and wireless — as possible